scala/scala-lang/blog/_posts/2017-08-28-gsoc-connecting-contributors-with-projects.md

   )
 }
 ```
-If you run that query for the [akka](https://github.com/akka/akka) project, this is what gets returned:
+If you run that query for the [akka](https://github.com/akka/akka) project, this is what gets returned from the Github API:
 ```
 {
   "data": {